|Quick Facts: Financial Examiners

-Most financial examiners worked for the finance and insurance industry, the federal government, or state governments.
-Most financial examiners worked full time in 2010.
+Most financial examiners work for the finance and insurance industry, the federal government, or state governments.
+Most financial examiners work full time.

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-Employment of financial examiners is projected to grow 27 percent from 2010 to 2020, faster than the average for all occupations.
-New regulations will likely create a need for more examiners.
+Employment of financial examiners is projected to grow 20 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of financial examiners with similar occupations.